Skip to content

 5. Generates a vector embedding for semantic search

-6. Stores everything in the oc_document_embeddings table
+6. Stores everything in the database

 The Sync Flow